The Armchair Traveler Ritual

 🔦 The Adventure Exit

-The guide told us the story of the cave's discoverer, who got lost inside for two days with no light, finding his way out only by following the sound of water.
+The guide told us the story of the cave's original owner, who got lost inside for two days in the dark when his candle burnt out, finding his way out only by following the sound of the water.

 Moaning Cavern